What training opportunities are available?

 How do parents sign up?

-If you are receiving cash assistance from DSHS(TANF), obtain a referral from your DSHS caseworker or social worker and then attend an information session.
+If you are receiving cash assistance (TANF) from DSHS, ask your DSHS caseworker or social worker to send a referral to Bellevue College.
+You can also get started by attending a Workforce Education information session.

 What testing is required before I can enter WorkFirst programs?